Artographer: a Curatorial Interface for Art Space Exploration: Findings

-\begin{quote} ``One thing that I feel like I wasn't super sure about ... \textit{how} it's actually placing the different regions, because some of them feel like they're based on, like....content, some of them are based around, like, the artist or the time period...''
-(P6) \end{quote} Participants used visual-spatial sense to tacitly navigate the map (a well-reported affordance of 2D-spatial exploration interfaces as discussed in Sections \ref{sec:sensemaking} and \ref{sec:revisiting}), we interpret their \textit{interrogation} of the map's construction as attempts to gather information that could help them articulate a logic for the map’s structure.
+Multimodal embeddings allow us to surface visual and semantic relationships between artworks that are difficult to put into words.
+This does not stop people from trying---rather, the spatial map encouraged participants to critically interrogate how it was constructed. \begin{quote} ``One thing that I feel like I wasn't super sure about ... \textit{how} it's actually placing the different regions, because some of them feel like they're based on, like....content, some of them are based around, like, the artist or the time period...''
+(P6) \end{quote}